 To provide the best value, safe care for all people with epilepsy in the right place, at the right time, sharing the best available information.

-Under the direction of the office of Clinical Strategy and Programmes, the National Epilepsy Care Programme has been charged with addressing the historic deficiencies in epilepsy care through a comprehensive change programme that delivers care from cradle to grave in epilepsy.
+Under the direction of the office of Clinical Design and Innovation, the National Epilepsy Care Programme has been charged with addressing the historic deficiencies in epilepsy care through a comprehensive change programme that delivers care from cradle to grave in epilepsy.

 This will be achieved by addressing three core objectives:

 - Improving access to expert care and information.

 - Improving the quality of care across the healthcare spectrum from prevention, through managed primary care to complex surgical care for difficult epilepsy

 - To improve value conscious care by shifting care where possible from expensive hospital based care to the community

 The National Clinical Programme for Epilepsy has a vision for the delivery of epilepsy care in Ireland.
 This vision is: